-They say good fences make good neighbors- and it’s true!
-It can sometimes be unclear who owns (and therefore is responsible for maintaining) a fence that is shared between properties.
-Boundary line fences are not specifically addressed by current Texas law.
-Given that, it’s advisable to make sure you know your property lines before removing any old fences or constructing new ones.
+They say good fences make good neighbors- and it's true!
+If you're dealing with a shared fence, also known as a "good neighbor fence," it's essential to clarify ownership and maintenance responsibilities.
+While Texas law doesn't specifically address boundary line fences, knowing your property lines becomes crucial before making any changes.
+Given that, it's advisable to make sure you know your property lines before removing any old fences or constructing new ones.
 Many times the City has the Assessor's Parcel Number (APN) and can look up where the property lines run.
 If the property has not been assessed, it is highly advisable to hire a land surveyor.

 Once you know the lines of your property, you can proceed with your plans to remove or build a fence within the areas solely under your ownership.
 You can also then determine if any fence lines are shared with a neighbor.
 For shared fence lines, we recommend you get in contact with your neighbor to discuss the best approach for fence style and any possible cost sharing.

 While different cities and homeowner's associations can establish their own regulations within city guidelines, disputes over shared fence lines that cannot be settled between neighbors will actually fall to the jurisdiction of the courts.
 It's best to just take a friendly approach with your neighbors before embarking on a fence project.

 Regulations and requirements surrounding fence permitting will vary from city to city and between residential and nonresidential areas.
 Special fences, like those built in neighborhoods designated as 'historic' or around pools will also have a separate set of regulations associated with them.
 For that reason, it's always advisable to utilize a professional contractor, as reputable contractors will be familiar with the specifications in a given area.